RenderKit/ospray/doc/api.md

   float  rotation                   0  rotation of the direction of anisotropy in [0–1], 1 is
                                        going full circle

-  float  normal                     1  normal map/scale
+  float  normal                     1  default normal map/scale for all layers

+  float  baseNormal                 1  base normal map/scale (overrides default normal)

   bool   thin                   false  flag specifying whether the material is thin or solid